Shopify Business – Ultimate Guide For 2023

 shopify themes

 Once you’re happy with your theme selection, you can always finetune it to make adjustments to the homepage.
 Some themes may even add additional functionality so play around with all the settings and elements to see which ones you’d like.
-You can even experiment with changing fonts and colors on the site to match your brand.
+You can even experiment with changing Shopify fonts and colors on the site to match your brand.

 6. Customize The Checkout Page